Welcome to the PLU RN Re-Entry Program 2019 - Registration Opens Feburary 2019

 |1500-1700||Clinical Orientation, Questions and Wrap up|

-5 weeks to complete 160 hours of clinical practice.
+Work directly with your assigned preceptor to complete 160 hours of clinical practice.
 Practice consists of 80 acute care and 80 hours long term care.
 PLU will provide locations and preceptors to complete your clinicals.
+You must be available to work any shift and clincal locations within a 50 mile radius of the PLU campus.
 You will be reviewed for skill and nursing competency as you refresh your nursing knowledge.
 At the end of successful completion of clinicals you will receive a certificate of RN Re-Entry completion with PLU continuing education credit.